InteractionDesignFoundation/handbook/development/library/back-end/clean-code-php.md

 The only condition is that your class should implement an interface and no other public methods are defined.

-For more informations you can read [the blog post](https://ocramius.github.io/blog/when-to-declare-classes-final/) on this topic written by [Marco Pivetta (Ocramius)](https://ocramius.github.io/).
+For more information you can read [the blog post](https://ocramius.github.io/blog/when-to-declare-classes-final/) on this topic written by [Marco Pivetta (Ocramius)](https://ocramius.github.io/).

 **Bad:**